 Additional benefits of carbon plates

-Many runners are held back in training from sore muscles after hard sessions, or even injuries.
+Sore muscles after hard sessions often hold runners back.
 The end of races are normally painful affairs as legs start to tighten up and it gets progressively sorer to run at the same speed.
-More work needs to be done to ascertain exactly what mechanisms are at play, but there is strong anecdotal evidence to support the claim that runners won’t feel as sore or fatigued at the end of runs, or even after runs, due to the way carbon-plated shoes reduce ankle flexion and amount of work done at a given intensity.
+More work needs to be done to ascertain exactly what mechanisms are at play, but there is strong anecdotal evidence to support the claim that runners won’t feel as sore or fatigued at the end of runs, or even after runs, due to the way carbon-plated shoes reduce ankle flexion and the amount of work done at a given intensity.

 Other variables in consideration to carbon plates performance